-Taking a leap of faith to work with a mentor or in a program where there’s a payment plan (like the Betty Booked Out Formula! #shamelessplug) is also a great way to start investing… without wanting to choke every time you look at your bank account.
+Taking a leap of faith to work with a mentor or in a program where there’s a payment plan is also a great way to start investing… without wanting to choke every time you look at your bank account.

 2) Not sharing your journey